Luminary099-1/Chip-8/readme.md

 Author: Matthew Michaud (matthew.michaud@alumni.ucalgary.ca)

 ## Overview
 As a first project in emulation development, I've created an emulator/VM for Chip-8, originally devised for creating games on the [COSMAC VIP](https://en.wikipedia.org/wiki/COSMAC_VIP).
 The emulator is relatively simple, given the weak implementation constraints imposed by Chip-8.
 In developing the emulator, I made an effort to make it modular so it could be ported to work with different front-ends.
-In this implementation, I chose wxWidgets as a front-end for the GUI, display output, and keyboard input, and I used [SFML](https://www.sfml-dev.org/index.php) for sound.
+In this implementation, I chose [wxWidgets](https://www.wxwidgets.org/) as a front-end for the GUI, display output, keyboard input, and output sound.

 Presently, I believe the emulation is essentially correct beyond a small handful of things that could be improved.
 However, there are a few issues remaining with my front-end like periodic crashes when performing certain actions and somewhat broken sound.